Visit the 16th century Loire Château of Azay le Rideau.

 Over the centuries, Azay has changed hands several times until the early part of the twentieth century, when it was purchased by the French government and restored.
 The interior was completely refurbished with a collection of Renaissance pieces.
 Today, you can still admire this charming and romantic Renaissance estate that many consider to be the most beautiful human-scale castle of the Loire Valley.

 The city of Tours is approximately 30 minutes away by train, and is the perfect home base for exploring the other châteaux in the area.
 Amboise was home to Frances I and Leonardo DaVinci, who as a guest of the king, came to live here in December 1515.
 In about a half hour, be in the majesty of Chenonceau, home to magnificent gardens and a rich art collection.
 Poitiers is known as the city of 100 churches, and has some spectacular pieces of Roman ruins.
-See all this and more with a France Rail Pass.
+See all this and more with a Eurail France Pass.

 This is the Loire Valley, where nobility became kings of their castles, the wives did the decorating and the neighbors talked and gawked.